magmo/apps/README.md

     3. Select "Import"
     4. Paste in one of the secret keys below.

-You may point two different browsers to the app to play against yourself.
+You may visit the app in two different browsers in order to play against yourself.
+We use [Redux DevTools](https://github.com/reduxjs/redux-devtools) to develop and test our apps.

 #### Seed accounts